shivani3008/binogi-react-code-challenge/README.md

 ### Optional:

-- Implement a solution to store and manage state
+- Implement a solution to store and manage the app’s state
 	- Use state at least for handling bookmarks
 - Use `localStorage` as a persistence layer for the state
 - Use TypeScript
 - Write some unit-tests
+- Make it look good on mobile as well as desktop

 ## Getting started